XinyiLiang/LeetCode/README.md

 # LeetCode
 LeetCode answer recorder.
-It is only for recording LeetCode practise answer.
+It is only for recording my LeetCode practise answer.